tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 It takes me a second to answer because I can't believe how relaxed he is.
 I want to grab him and scream that we're the bad guys, but before I can muster the rage he pats the snow beside him.
 "Take a seat, kid.
 I've been here a few years so there ain't much that surprises me.
 Not these days."

 I stay where I am.
 My chest is heaving like a bellows, and I don't know if what I just saw or the cigarette, but I feel light-headed and woozy.
 I'm afraid if I sit down I'll black out.
-"What's Thales' deal?"
-I say, and the demand in my voice surprises me.
-"I mean, is he like some kind of occult monster?
+"What's Thales' deal?
+I mean, is he like some kind of occult monster?
 Militant atheist?"

 "Thales, an atheist?"
 Raens laughs, sucking back on the nicotine like it's the sweetest taste in the world.
 "Far from it.
 Might be the most God-fearing Christian I've ever met, now that you mention it."

 "I'm not tracking."

 "No, I suppose you wouldn't be.
-Thales is a complicated man and not without his faults, but one thing you can't deny is that the man is *devout.* Grew up in the Bible belt.
+Thales is a complicated man and not without his faults, but one thing you cannot deny is that the man is *devout.* Grew up in the Bible belt.
 Reads his book every night.
 Hell, rumor has it he used to moonlight as a preacher in days past."

 “A preacher?"
 I scoff.
 "Why would a *preacher* want to murder God?"